oyvindhg/advent-of-code-2020/README.md

 ## Test

+The tests are testing the solution on the small examples given in the puzzle description

-Run a test puzzle with
+Run a test puzzle solution with

-    pytest tests/test_day01.py

-or run all tests with

-    pytest
+    pytest src/day01.py